juliensegonne/IN204_Comic_Book_Reader/README.md

 ## Compiling

 - To compile without errors, please update the absolute paths in the Makefile on lines 40 and 371.
-- Run make in the main directory
+- Run 'make' in the main directory

 ## Authors